TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-issuenotlisted.md

 ## **Recommended steps**

-1. Run the IoT Edge troubleshooting tool on your IoT Edge device.
+1. Run the IoT Edge troubleshooting tool on your IoT Edge device.<br>
   * On Linux devices: `sudo iotedge check --verbose`
-  * On Windows devices: `iotedge check --verbose`
+  * On Windows devices: `iotedge check --verbose`<br>
 2. If you open a support case, include the output of the troubleshooting tool to help your case manager get to a resolution faster.

 ## **Recommended documents**